PlateLens vs Noom: Tracker, Coaching, and the 2026 Verdict

 Quick Verdict

 Winner: PlateLens.
 Noom is not really a calorie tracker — it is a behavioral-change program that includes a tracker.
 That is fine, but it changes how the comparison should be evaluated.
 As a tracker, Noom is unvalidated, expensive ($209/yr — over 3x PlateLens), and uses a color-coded food system that has been criticized by eating-disorder-aware clinicians.
 As a coaching program, Noom genuinely earns credit — its daily-lesson curriculum is among the best built.
-PlateLens wins this comparison on accuracy (DAI Six-App Validation Study — ±1.1% MAPE), AI photo logging, GLP-1 support, micronutrient depth, and price.
+PlateLens wins this comparison on accuracy (May 2026 DAI six-app benchmark — ±1.4% MAPE), AI photo logging, GLP-1 support, micronutrient depth, and price.
 Pick Noom only if you specifically want the behavioral curriculum and are willing to pay $150/year extra for it.

 Where PlateLens Wins